Medical and Healthcare Education MSc

 Course overview

 This course will provide opportunities for you to engage with key principles and philosophies of teaching and learning, which you can apply in your specific professional context.
-You'll be supported through this process through a range of activities and formative assessments, complemented by individual tutorials that encourage personal reflection and goal setting, developing you as an independent learner.
-Further to this you'll be given the opportunity to develop specialist skills in healthcare education relating to your field, culminating in a research project in an area of your choice.
-You'll have direct access to a Faculty with a wealth of experience in delivering healthcare education, who will support you in addressing an authentic research problem.
+You'll be supported through this process through a range of activities and formative assessments, complemented by individual tutorials with educational supervisors that encourage personal reflection and goal setting, to develop you as an independent learner.

 Practising what we preach, you'll be introduced to and experiment with a wide range of active learning techniques.
 Reflecting this approach, you'll demonstrate your learning through a series of non-traditional assessments.
-Studying alongside GPs, junior doctors, consultants, nurses, dentists, midwives, paramedics and other allied health professionals, discussion and inter-professional learning are key to the vibrancy of this course, enriching your student experience.

 This course can also be taken as a PG Cert with the option of topping up to a full Masters course.